dgshaver/llap_watcher/readme.txt

 Installation Instructions:
 The script requires the following configuration:
-1. The script was written and tested with Python 3.5 on HDI 3.6 Interactive Hive clusters
+1. The script was written and tested with Python 3.5 on HDInsight 3.6 and HDInsight 4.0 Interactive Hive clusters
 2. The script, llap_query_watcher.py, must be copied to the local drive of one of the cluster headnodes.
 It's probably easiest to download the zip from this git repo and extract it to the local drive.
 The script must be hosted on one of the cluster headnodes as it issues REST requests against "internal" cluster endpoints; not the cluster's public endpoint.
 3. By default, the cluster's configuration, config.json, should be stored in a subdirectory named "conf" that's created in the same folder where the llap_query_watcher script resides: